 Early learning advocacy.

 Early childhood development is extremely important to our area’s economic vitality.
 Ensuring healthy child development is an investment in our current and future workforce and enables a strong and vibrant local community.
-Quality care allows parents to work as their children get a head start on developing the capacity for successful careers in the future.
+Quality care allows families to work as their children get a head start on developing the skills they need for success in schools and in the future.

 Monroe Smart Start works closely with local, state, and national leaders to advocate for policies that support the availability of high-quality early learning experiences for all families and children, regardless of location or income.